landoskape/conditional-parser/docs/source/index.rst

 * Seamless extension of Python's ArgumentParser
 * Support for conditional arguments based on other argument values
 * Hierarchical conditional dependencies
-* Maintains helpful error messages and help text
 * Compatible with existing ArgumentParser usage
+* Comprehensive help messages showing all possible arguments
+* Clear documentation of when conditional arguments become available

 Quick Example
 -------------